 When looking for information, where do you go?
-If you answered Yellow Pages, you’re probably one of the last few holdouts.
+If you answered the Yellow Pages, you’re probably one of the few holdouts.
 But if you said a search engine, you’re in the overwhelming majority.
-People are searching for organizations, programs, classes, and events like yours on the web every day.
-Learn how to get your website to show up in search results.
+People are searching for organizations, programs, classes and events like yours on the web every day, and the best way to be found by potential clients is with search engine optimization.

-First, think about what you offer your community.
-What classes, services, facilities, and events do you manage and how are they valuable to the public?
+Think about what you offer your community.
+What classes, services, facilities and events do you manage, and how are they valuable to the public?
 Also, think about how your target customer would conduct a search.
-What would that person search?
-Make sure to include all types of phrases that would lead directly to a buy and others that are research-based.
-Create this list of brainstormed words and phrases that would ideally direct people right to your organization and its offerings.
-Save the list.
+What would that person want to know?
+Make sure to include all types of phrases that would lead directly to a buy, as well as others that are research-based.
+Creating this list of brainstormed words and phrases will direct people right to your organization and its offerings.

 Look at Google’s suggestions

-At this point you should have a pretty big list (20-100) keyword phrases that you've brainstormed.
+At this point you should have a pretty big list of 20 to 100 keyword phrases that you've brainstormed.
 Now Google the phrases.
 As you type in the search terms, check to see what phrases Google is suggesting.
 If you find relevant ones, add them to the list.
-Google recommends searches that have some popularity, so this is your first step towards honing in on the right keywords for your website.
+Google recommends searches that have some popularity, so this is your first step toward homing in on the right keywords to use for your site.

-Up until this point, it has basically been guessing.
-Keyword tools help you make the step from what we think people are searching to what we know people are searching.
-Here are three keyword tools that you can use online:
+Up to this point, you’ve mainly been guessing how your organization’s current and potential clients are searching for you.
+Keyword tools help you make the leap from what you think people are searching to what you know people are searching.
+Here are three FREE keyword tools that you can use online:

-Once you've checked all of the keyword phrases that you want to target, export them to Excel so that you can get organized.
-Try to organize your keywords into categories like events, recreation, vacation, things to do, and rentals.
-This will help when you go into phase II – putting the keywords in the right place on your website.
+Once you've checked all of the keyword phrases you want to target, export them to a spreadsheet so that you can get organized.
+Try to rearrange your keywords into categories like events, recreation, vacation, things to do and rentals, and update it regularly.
+This will help when you go into phase two: putting the keywords in the right place on your website.